sopra-fs24-group-36/client/README.md

 Many thanks to our teaching assistant [Marion Andermatt](https://github.com/marion-an) for her help, support and guidance during this project. :)

 ## 🥦 License
+This project is licensed under the Apache License, Version 2.0, January 2004